minh1609/question-survey/README.md

 ### Description

 This website helps users create online quizzes under multiple-choice question format and keep data of who took it and their score.
-Users can use Gmail account log in.
-App is built with.
-App is built with NodeJS, React, MongoDB, and Restful API
+Users profile is safety secured by Google OAuth.
+App is built with NodeJS, React, MongoDB, and Restful API.

 ### Project Milestones